cirque-du-soli/Integration-Project/README.md

-# Integration-Project
+# ProjecTile-FE
-The Last Final Project in JAC FSD
+The Frontend App for the ProjecTile Project.